YogliB/zed-copilot/docs/development/CONTRIBUTING.md

 This installs **pre-commit** and **pre-push** hooks that:
 - Validate code formatting and linting on commit (fast, ~5-10 sec)
 - Run smart tests on push (only for changed modules, ~20-45 sec)
+- **Skip WASM validation** (this is a native cdylib extension, not WASM)
 - Prevent test failures from reaching CI

+**Note:** WASM validation is intentionally skipped because this project uses native-only HTTP dependencies (tokio, reqwest, async-openai, anthropic_rust) that are incompatible with WASM targets.
+The project is built as a `cdylib` for Zed, not as a WebAssembly module.

 Hooks are optional but **highly recommended** to catch issues early.
 See [GIT_HOOKS.md](GIT_HOOKS.md) for details.